 Cash at banks earns interest at floating rates based on daily bank deposit rates.
 Short-term deposits are made for varying periods, depending on the immediate cash requirements of the Group, and earn interests at the respective short-term deposit rates.
-The interest rate of the bank deposits (excluding long-term and short-term bank deposits) as at December 31, 2018 for the Group ranged from 1.30% to 3.28% (2017: 0.87% to 3.28%).
+The interest rate of the bank deposits (excluding long-term and short-term bank deposits) as at December 31, 2019 for the Group ranged from 1.50% to 3.15% (2018: 1.30% to 3.28%).

-As at December 31, 2018, the Group's restricted cash comprised of RMB 31.6 million (US\$4.7 million) (2017: RMB 45.3 million) which was used as collateral by the banks for the issuance of bills to suppliers and RMB 40.1 million (US\$6.0 million) (2017: RMB 9.5 million) relates to retention money deposited in a joint signatory account with the buyer of LKNII pending payment of tax payable for the disposal of LKNII.
+As of December 31, 2019, the Group's restricted cash of RMB 231.1 million (US\$32.6 million) was used as collateral by the banks for the issuance of bills to suppliers.
+As at December 31, 2018, the Group's restricted cash comprised of RMB 31.6 million which was used as collateral by the banks for the issuance of bills to suppliers and RMB 40.1 million related to retention money deposited in a joint signatory account with the buyer of LKNII for payment of tax payable for the disposal of LKNII, the tax was settled in 2019.
 The Group's share of joint ventures' restricted cash is disclosed in Note 6.

-As of December 31, 2017 and 2018, the Group had RMB 474.4 million and RMB 492.8 million (US\$73.7 million) respectively, of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.
-The commitment fees incurred for 2016, 2017 and 2018 were RMB 0.4 million, RMB 0.2 million and RMB 0.2 million (less than US\$0.1 million) respectively.
+As of December 31, 2018 and 2019, the Group had RMB 492.8 million and RMB 295.0 million (US\$41.6 million) respectively, of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.
+The commitment fees incurred for 2017, 2018 and 2019 were RMB 0.2 million, RMB 0.2 million and RMB 0.2 million (less than US\$0.1 million) respectively.